neurodata/neurodata.io/content/about/agreements.md

 These means that I will act in a fashion that I believe is in aligment with our commitments, in an effort to provide an example for you for one way that acting in aligment with these commitments can look.
 And, I understand that manifesting these commitments will look different for each person.

-> I commit to seek, gather, appreciate, and learn from feedback.

-I hope that whenever I fail to meet any of these commitments in any way, that you share your perspective with me, so that I may learn and grow from your perspective, no matter what it is.

 ## NeuroData